 The funds reserve the right to pay redemption proceeds by giving you securities instead of cash (for example, if a fund reasonably believes that a cash redemption may have a substantial impact on the fund and its remaining shareholders).
-You may pay transaction costs to dispose of the securities, you may owe capital gain tax on the sale of the securities and you may receive less than the price at which they were valued for purposes of the redemption.
+A redemption is generally a taxable event for shareholders, regardless of whether the redemption is satisfied in cash or in kind.
+You may pay transaction costs and/or taxes to dispose of the securities, you may owe capital gain tax on the sale of the securities and you may receive less than the price at which they were valued for purposes of the redemption.